Renate Reinsve: 2021–present: Breakthrough and expansion

-Reinsve acted in two films which competed at the 74th Berlin International Film Festival, the first being Aaron Schimberg's psychological drama A Different Man co-starring opposite Sebastian Stan and the second being Piero Messina's science-fiction romance Another End with Gael Garcia Bernal.
+Reinsve acted in two movies which competed at the 74th Berlin International Film Festival, the first being Aaron Schimberg's psychological drama A Different Man co-starring opposite Sebastian Stan.
+The second was Piero Messina's science-fiction romance Another End with Gael Garcia Bernal.
 Reinsve acted in the film Armand directed by Halfdan Ullmann Tøndel which premiered at the 2024 Cannes Film Festival.
-The film is described as "A story about boundaries - not mainly between the kids, but between the adults involved.
+In Nordisk, Armand was said to be "A story about boundaries - not mainly between the kids, but between the adults involved.
 Who decides where to set them?
-What is an assault, what is play, what is consent and what is privacy?"
-For her performance she was nominated for the European Film Award for Best Actress.
-Also in 2024 she played a lover and victim in the Apple TV+ legal thriller series Presumed Innocent acting opposite Jake Gyllenhaal.
-The series was based on the 1987 novel of the same name.
+What is an assault, what is play, what is consent, and what is privacy?".
+She was nominated for the European Film Award for Best Actress for her performance.
+Also in 2024, she played a lover and victim in the Apple TV+ legal thriller series Presumed Innocent acting opposite Jake Gyllenhaal.
+The series was based on the 1987 novel.